 Do you need professional translators for your blog?
 Weglot is offering professional translators from an external agency.
 Whenever you need them, you can request one through your Weglot dashboard.

 And, of course, this requires additional payment.
 As of today, the experts will charge you €0.08/ translated word.
-On the other hand, you can translate your content manually or hire any freelancers from Fiverr or Upwork.
+On the other hand, you can manually translate your content or hire freelancers from Fiverr or Upwork.

 Do you want to add set up custom domains for your translated content?

 The enterprise plan of Weglot allows you to have multiple domains for each of your translated versions.
-For example, when you translate your content to the Spanish language, you can have a custom domain set up like es-es.domain.com/ domain.es/ spanish.domain.com.
+So, for example, when you translate your content to the Spanish language, you can have a custom domain set up like es-es.domain.com/ domain.es/ spanish.domain.com.

 They have experienced support staff.
-If you need help with any plugins’ settings or customization, you can contact the staff by raising a support ticket.
+If you need help with any plugins’ settings or customization, you can contact the team by raising a support ticket.

 The free version plan comes with basic support, where the higher-level plans will give you access to priority support.
 After raising a support ticket, one of their experienced support staff will get back to you, help you personally.

 Weglot got a good documentation section.
-If you need help with the plugin settings, configuration, or translation, you can refer to those documentation articles.
+So if you need help with the plugin settings, configuration, or translation, you can refer to those documentation articles.